Sunday Morning Worship

 This role encompasses all ages of the church community-family ministry, intergenerational ministries and seniors caregiving.

-She has been married to David Sawatsky for 34 years.
+She has been married to David Sawatsky since 1988.
 They have 2 sons and 1 daughter-in-law; Jordan, married to Sydney, and Caleb.
 Ruth and David love to travel, hike, cycle and take walks in their neighbourhood.
 They also love to watch NFL football.

 Darryl and his wife Candace have been attending Fort Garry since roughly 2008, and Darryl has been Facility Manager here since late 2011.
 They have been blessed with three children.